ververica/flink-training-troubleshooting/README.md

 ### Correctness & Robustness Issues

-1. In "Getting Started" you probably have noticed that your job is frequently restarting in the IDE as well as on dA Platform.
+1. In "Getting Started", you have probably noticed that your job is frequently restarting in the IDE as well as on dA Platform.
 Fix this issue and redeploy to dA Platform.

 Remark: If you upload a new version of the jar via `mvn install` you need to "Cancel" or "Suspend" the Deployment and then "Start" it again for the changes to take effect.